There are three entities in an application that uses Conclave:

 Future versions of the platform may offer encrypted logging of various forms.

-Virtual machines and performance¶
+JVMs and performance¶

-Enclave code can run on one of two different virtual machines.
-Both can execute JVM bytecode.
+Enclave code can run on one of two different Java virtual machines.
+Both can execute bytecode.
 One is a small, specialised runtime called Avian.
 Avian is slow but can dynamically load bytecode, which some Java frameworks like to do.
 The other is GraalVM Native Image (SubstrateVM).
 The latter compiles your entire program to native code ahead of time, erasing any code that isn't used and optimising it as a whole.
 This can yield large speedups and memory usage improvements, at the cost of being unable to dynamically load new classes.

 The differences between the two runtimes is summarised by the table below: